-Looking for an easy but fun activity to do with your kids?
-This resist art fish craft is perfect for all fans of under the sea crafts and using our free fish template makes it easy for you to set up too!
+Looking for an easy but fun activity to try?
+This resist fish art for kids is perfect for all fans of under the sea crafts and using our free fish template makes it easy for you to set up too.

-To make this craft I’ve used a really simple technique using a material that I already have at home, but if it’s something that you don’t have in yours don’t worry, I’ve shared lots of alternatives for things that would work just as well.
+To make this colorful fish craft I’ve used a really simple technique using a material that I already had at home as a nice alternative to paintbrushes, but if it’s something that you don’t have in yours don’t worry, I’ve shared lots of alternatives for things that would work just as well.

 What is resist art?

 Resist art is where part of your paper or canvas is covered by something so that your paint can’t go on that area.

 For this craft I’m using a paper template but there are loads of different materials you can use, I love this simple tape resist craft from Busy Toddler and some other materials you could use for resist art include wax and glue.

 For this craft you can obviously draw your own fish but if you’d like to grab ours then you can print our free fish template.

 Using a printable is also handy if you’re in a classroom setting and don’t fancy drawing 30 fish or if you’re a bit uncertain about your drawing skills and as well as the template itself you’ll also find lots more fish craft ideas.

 Instead of using our paper fish template for this craft you could also use one of our other sea creatures templates such as our shark template, whale template or seahorse template or use all of them to make some big ocean theme art.

 Fish Art Materials